ZachHolmesDev/T1A3-terminal-app/HELP & How To.md

    pip install -r requirements.txt
    ```

-   This will create a virtual environment, install the required dependencies from the requirements.txt file, activate the virtual environment and run the program.

 ### Using the T1A3 Weather CLI

 when you ran the run.sh script, the virtual environment was activated and the program was run.
-If you exited the program, you can run it again by executing the following command again in the root directory of the T1A3 Weather CLI:
+If you exited the program, you can run it again by executing the following command in the root directory of the T1A3 Weather CLI:

-1. Run the run.sh script:
+1. Start the program by using the run.sh script:

     ```bash
     ./run.sh